Frank-Wolfe Algorithms for (L0, L1)-smooth functions: Conclusion

 \section{Conclusion}

-In this work, we introduced two new versions of the Frank--Wolfe method designed for $(L_0,L_1)$-smooth objective functions: the \textit{$(L_0,L_1)$-FW} algorithm and its adaptive counterpart, the \textit{Adaptive $(L_0,L_1)$-FW} algorithm.
-For both methods, we established convergence guarantees under several settings, including general convex objectives, convex objectives over strongly convex feasible sets, and convex objectives satisfying the Polyak--Łojasiewicz (PL) condition when the solution lies in the interior of the feasible set.
+In this work, we introduced two new versions of the Frank--Wolfe method for $(L_0,L_1)$-smooth objective functions: the \emph{$(L_0,L_1)$-FW} algorithm and its adaptive counterpart, the \emph{Adaptive $(L_0,L_1)$-FW} algorithm.
+For both methods, we established convergence guarantees under multiple settings, including general convex objectives, convex objectives over strongly convex feasible sets, and convex objectives satisfying the Polyak--Łojasiewicz (PL) condition with the solution in the interior of the feasible set.

-The numerical experiments confirm the theoretical findings and demonstrate that the proposed algorithms outperform both the classical Frank--Wolfe method and existing adaptive variants.
-In particular, the adaptive version shows a clear advantage due to its ability to dynamically adjust the parameters $L_0$ and $L_1$ based on the local geometry of the problem.
+The numerical experiments confirm the theoretical results and show that the proposed algorithms outperform the classical Frank--Wolfe method and existing adaptive variants.
+In particular, the adaptive version exhibits a clear advantage due to its capability to dynamically adjust the parameters $L_0$ and $L_1$ based on the local problem geometry.

 Our adaptation strategy differs from previous approaches that adjust only a single Lipschitz-like constant.
-Instead, we adapt both parameters simultaneously, accounting for their relative contributions in the composite smoothness model, which makes the procedure more flexible and responsive.
+Instead, we adapt both parameters simultaneously, accounting for their relative contributions in the composite smoothness model, which renders the procedure more flexible and responsive.

-Despite these promising results, several open questions remain.
-How large can adaptable parameters become compared to the true sum involving the actual $(L_0,L_1)$ parameters?
-And what are the best initial choices of $L_0$ and $L_1$ when these parameters are not known in advance?
+Despite these encouraging results, several open questions remain.
+For instance, how large can the adaptive parameters become relative to the true $(L_0,L_1)$ values?
+And what are the optimal initial choices of $L_0$ and $L_1$ when these parameters are not known a priori?